Do It Well

-"Do It Well" (also known as "Doin' It Well") is a song recorded by American singer Jennifer Lopez for her sixth studio album, Brave (2007).
-It was written by Ryan Tedder, Leonard Caston, Anita Poree, and Frank Wilson.
-The song was produced by Tedder, with additional vocal production from Cory Rooney.
-"Do It Well" features influences by disco and hip hop music.
-The single received mostly positive reviews from music critics and reached the top forty in seventeen countries.
+"Do It Well" is a song recorded by American singer Jennifer Lopez for her sixth studio album, Brave (2007).
+It was written and produced by Ryan Tedder, with Leonard Caston, Anita Poree, and Frank Wilson receiving writing credits for the sample of Eddie Kendrick's "Keep on Truckin".
+It features additional vocal production from Cory Rooney.
+"Do It Well" is a pop song featuring influences by disco and hip hop music.
+It received mostly favorable reviews from music critics, who complimented its anthemic vibe, though some criticized its "recycled" production.